 How much is it? £24.95 or £30 with prosecco.Read more

-Venue says: Five amazing £5 drinks from 5-7pm, Tue-Fri in our basement bar.
-Or join us for brunch at £15 for unlimited bloody marys, bagels and bubbles!
+Venue says: Five amazing £5 drinks from 5-7pm, Tuesday to Friday.
+Or join us for brunch: £20 for unlimited bubbles, bloody marys and bagels.

 What’s the vibe?
 A stone's throw from King’s Cross station, this friendly venue feels like a quirky community centre.
 There’s plenty of craft on offer too, if you’re got nimble fingers or just fancy doing something creative.